 Get advice now if you're facing eviction.
 Have the papers you received from the court to hand when you speak to an adviser.

 Your landlord has to give you a written notice.
 It is often called a section 8 notice.

 The notice must be in a special form.

 The notice must include the ground on which your landlord is seeking possession.
 It must also state the earliest date that court action can start.

-When the reason for wanting to evict you is antisocial behaviour the notice takes effect after 14 days, 4 weeks, one month or even immediately.
-The actual period depends upon which ground is being used and whether you have a fixed term tenancy or not.
+When the reason for wanting to evict you is antisocial behaviour, the notice takes effect after 14 days, 4 weeks, 1 month or even immediately.
+The actual period depends on which ground is being used and whether you have a fixed-term tenancy or not.

 Notices remain valid for one year.
 This means that your landlord can start court action to evict you at any time until exactly 12 months after the date the notice was served on you.
 If court action is not started within this time your landlord has to serve a new notice.